arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-modbus-rtu/content.md

 #### Modbus RTU Server

 In the Opta™ Server, the main task will be to poll for Modbus RTU requests and return configured values when requested.
 It requires following the same initial configuration as the Opta™ Client.
-The main difference between the Client and the Server devices is found in the `setup()` function:
+The main difference between the Client and the Server devices lies in the `setup()` function:

 ```arduino
 #include <ArduinoRS485.h> // ArduinoModbus depends on the ArduinoRS485 library